vb690/bazaar/shops/baseline_recommender_systems/README.md

 Recommender engine employing a rule-based strategy.
 Recommendations are provided sampling at random in accordance to probabilities provided by the user.

 **Softmax Recommender**
 Recommender engine employing a temperated softmax strategy.
-Recommendations are provided according to probabilities derived from observed frequencies.
+Recommendations are provided sampling at random in accordance to probabilities computed applying a temperated softmax to observed frequencies.

 ## How to use